 His first novel for young adults is Lester (1999).
-Lester is a tramp who returns to a small New Zealand town just as an evangelical mission is becoming established.
-‘This is an accomplished first novel that realistically portrays teenagers' concerns (including sex) and shows them conscientiously engaged in their own town,’ writes Jill Holt in the NZ Listener.
+The novel traces the relationship between 16-year-old Michael and Lester, a tramp who returns to the fictional New Zealand town of Langton just as an evangelical mission is becoming established.
+Jill Holt said of the novel: ‘This is an accomplished first novel that realistically portrays teenagers' concerns (including sex) and shows them conscientiously engaged in their own town’ ( NZ Listener).

-Beckett's second novel is Red Cliff (2000).
-It tells the story of a teenage boy's attempts to ‘beef up’ to impress the most popular girl in the school.
+In 2000, Red Cliff (2000) became Beckett’s second published novel.
+It tells the humorous story of how a teenage boy's attempts to ‘beef up’ and impress the most popular girl in the school go awry.

-Beckett's chilling psychological thriller Jolt (2002) was a finalist in the senior fiction category at the 2002 New Zealand Post Book Awards for Children and Young Adults .It was also included in the 2002 Storylines Notable Senior Fiction List.
+Beckett describes his chilling psychological thriller Jolt (2002) as ‘a novel about revenge'.
+Jolt was a finalist in the senior fiction category at the 2002 New Zealand Post Book Awards for Children and Young Adults .It was also included in the 2002 Storylines Notable Senior Fiction List.

-No Alarms (2002) revolves around Sharon, who lives with her mother, Kaz, and brother Zinny.
-Sharon's in trouble at school, hates her home life and blames the system for her failures.
-She is is a classic teenager in a classic situation which few New Zealanders have been able to explore with such perception.
-The work was listed as a 2003 Storylines Notable Senior Fiction Book.
+No Alarms (2002) revolves around Sharon, a frustrated teen who hates her home life, is in trouble at school, and blames the system for her failures.
+For its nuanced and perceptive representation of the New Zealand teenager, the novel was listed as a 2003 Storylines Notable Senior Fiction Book.

-3 Plays: Puck, Plan 10 from Outer Space, The End of the World As We Know It (2003) is a volume of three large-cast plays which provide 'twisted new takes on the business of being a teenager.'
+Beckett has also written numerous large- and small- cast plays for his students at Hutt Valley High School.
+Three of these were published in a single-volume work titled 3 Plays: Puck, Plan 10 from Outer Space, The End of the World As We Know It (2003), which provides 'twisted new takes on the business of being a teenager.'

-Malcolm and Juliet (Longacre Press, 2004) is a ‘hilarious, with a marvellous sting in the tail’ comedy about Malcolm, a 16-year-old with the mind of a scientist, the body of a teenager, and an ambition to reconcile the two.
-He embarks upon his latest research project — sex.
+Malcolm and Juliet (Longacre Press, 2004) is a comedic novel about Malcolm, a 16-year-old with the mind of a scientist, the body of a teenager, and a desire to reconcile the two via his latest research project: sex.

 Malcolm and Juliet won Best in Young Adult Fiction at the 2005 New Zealand Post Book Awards for Children and Young Adults.
 It also received the Esther Glen Award at the 2005 LIANZA Children's Book Awards.
 The judges said of the novel: 'Malcolm and Juliet combines quirky humour with a sophisticated literary and theatrical style elevating the story into something more than simply farce or satire.
 Cleverly and tightly plotted with strong dialogue reflecting the novel’s origins in a stage-play, this book challenges readers and keeps them guessing.
 Loose ends are tied up in an appropriately stylised, Shakespearean way.'
 Malcom and Juliet was listed as a 2005 Storylines Notable Young Adult Fiction Book.

 Beckett co-wrote Deep Fried (Longacre Press, 2005), with Clare Knighton, one of his former students.
-Deep Fried tackles controversial themes, and fuses social satire with the plot elements of a thriller.
+Deep Fried tackles controversial themes by fusing a satiric narration with the plot elements of a thriller.
 It was nominated in the young adult category for the 2006 New Zealand Post Book Awards for Children and Young Adults, and was also listed as a 2006 Storylines Notable Young Adult Fiction Book.

-In 2007, he also received two awards for his novel Genesis (Longacre Press): the Young Adult Fiction Award at the New Zealand Post Book Awards for Children and Young Adults, and the Esther Glen Award at the LIANZA Children's Book Awards.
+Beckett’s sci-fi novel Genesis – which the author acknowledges as the best-known of his novels - was published in 2006.
+Genesis details a dystopian world in which Anaximander must vie for a place at The Academy by participating in a gruelling examination.
+For Genesis, Beckett received the Young Adult Fiction Award at the 2007 New Zealand Post Book Awards for Children and Young Adults, and the Esther Glen Award at the LIANZA Children's Book Awards.
 Genesis was also listed as a 2007 Storylines Notable Young Adult Fiction Book.
+The novel has been published in 22 countries.

 In 2010 he won another accolade for Genesis, this time France’s prestigious Prix Sorcieres.